dMbski/ESPtree/README.md

 Firmware update via httpupdate from configtree page (at the bottom).
 See credentials data from helpers.cpp (admin,admin).
 #### WebSockets ?
 Works in all aspects (sending parameters, led data) but...
-When sending data has low speed just interferes with other functions.
+When sending data has low speed just interferes with other functions (mostly on preview leds).
 There are some glitches then, even WDT resets.
+Works best with i2s method.
 There is feature when cycle is to long *(4xPERIOD_TASK_WIFI)* twice , resets ESP.
 #### Use key to change effect.
 I tested this on MCU v2 clone with key marked Flash which is connected to GPIO0.
 Changable in helpers.cpp (USE_KEY_GPIO).
 Enabled INPUT_PULLUP.